n8finch/env-impact-tracker/README.md

 Live at: **[env-impact-tracker.netlify.app](https://env-impact-tracker.netlify.app)** *(update once deployed)*

 A static single-page app for estimating your monthly AI carbon footprint.
-No backend, no tracking — all calculations run locally in your browser.
+No backend, no tracking.
+All calculations run locally in your browser.

 ### Features